Update 21 September

 Once work gets underway on Monday 10 August, there will be traffic disruptions for the duration of the project, expected to take six months.
 While the road will remain open in both directions, to safely undertake this work, we will need to permanently close some lanes in sections along Whitmore Street and Bowen Street. project.

 Traffic management will be in place 24/7 and on-street parking in the area alongside the worksite will be restricted to accommodate this.

 Work will start at the two key intersections with the Terrace and Lambton Quay.
 Due to the importance of the Lambton Quay/Bowen Street intersection, work in this area will be done by trenchless means to reduce the impact on buses and pedestrians in the area.

 You can view a map of the project showing affected areas here

 The main construction work will generally be from 7:00am – 5:00pm Monday to Saturday.
 We will also be undertaking nighttime work between 5:00pm – 2:00am Monday to Saturday.
 For specific aspects of the project, we will need to undertake some work during the weekend.

 As always we apologise for any disruptions but hope people will be patient as we carry out this critical work investing in our city’s future.
 And we encourage drivers to avoid the area or travel at non-pe

-We will start construction of a new rising sewer main for the Wellington CBD in July.
+We are constructing a new rising sewer main for the Wellington CBD.